shoutem/shoutem.github.io/_posts/1-6-2-Driver.md

 # Driver

-Animation is driven by the `driver`.
-Driver encapsulates the creation of animation [input events](https://facebook.github.io/react-native/docs/animations.html#input-events), making React Native animations even more declarative.
-Drivers are attached to animation components which want to listen to specific driver inputs.
+An animation is driven by the `driver`.
+It encapsulates the creation of animation [input events](https://facebook.github.io/react-native/docs/animations.html#input-events), making React Native animations even more declarative.
+Drivers are attached to animation components which are set to listen to specific driver inputs.

 Currently, 2 drivers are supported:

 - `ScrollDriver`, that binds scrolling of RN [ScrollView](https://facebook.github.io/react-native/docs/scrollview.html) to the attaching animation components and
-- `TimingDriver`, that creates animated value changed with time.
+- `TimingDriver`, that creates animated values changing with time

 ## ScrollDriver

-Binding is done via passing properties to `ScrollView`:
+Binding is done by passing properties to `ScrollView`:

 ```javascript
 import React from 'react';